camfruss/GOcaml/games/README.md

 `byoyomi` is the number of byoyomi periods remaining for that player.
 Once all periods are used, the player loses on time.
 `game_time` is the time remaining on that player's main time clock.
 `id` is the name of the player.
-`prisoners` is a 3-element tuple list of all the stones captured.
-The format of the tuple is `(col, row, cur_stones)`.
-The col and row represent the column and row where the stone was captured and cur_stones represents the number of stones on the board after the capture.
-This helps with detecting ko violations later in the game.
+`prisoners` is the list of all the stones captured.
+More details are below.
 By default, player 1, or `p1`, plays with black stones and starts the game.

 ```